digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Authentication

-After you have installed the binding JAR in your `addons` directory, configured your `openhab.cfg` file, added items to your .items file and started OpenHAB (if not previously started), when the binding performs its first poll, it will discover that is has not yet authenticated with the Ecobee servers, and will retrieve a four-character PIN from Ecobee server.
+After you have installed the binding JAR in your `addons` directory, configured your `openhab.cfg` file, added items to your .items file and started OpenHAB (if not previously started), when the binding performs its first poll, it will discover that is has not yet authenticated with the Ecobee servers, and will retrieve a four-character PIN from the Ecobee server.
 This PIN will appear prominently in your `openhab.log` file:

 	#########################################################################################
 	# Ecobee-Integration: U S E R   I N T E R A C T I O N   R E Q U I R E D !!